JeremiahKaren/35percent.github.io/_posts/2019-01-06-new-years-resolutions.md

-Development partnership agreements like the one for Canada Water, are invariably for big developements, and if Southwark wants to avoid the [controversies](https://www.newstatesman.com/news/2013/02/southwark-accidentally-leaks-confidential-information) caused by the [publication](https://southwarknotes.files.wordpress.com/2013/02/ra.pdf) of the Heygate and the [Aylsebury regeneration agreements](https://www.theguardian.com/cities/2018/sep/12/london-council-aylesbury-estate-development-southwark-financial-risk), it should be fully open and transparent about the agreements it makes with developers.
+Development partnership agreements like the one for Canada Water, are invariably used for big developements, and if Southwark wants to avoid the [controversies](https://www.newstatesman.com/news/2013/02/southwark-accidentally-leaks-confidential-information) caused by the [publication](https://southwarknotes.files.wordpress.com/2013/02/ra.pdf) of the Heygate and the [Aylsebury regeneration agreements](https://www.theguardian.com/cities/2018/sep/12/london-council-aylesbury-estate-development-southwark-financial-risk), it should be fully open and transparent about the agreements it makes with developers.